yaoshanliang/linkedinSpider/readme.md

 ### Advanced usage

-For different project, you should create positions and titles with prefix, like `it_positions`, `it_title`
+For different project, you should create positions and titles with prefix, like `it_positions`, `it_titles`

 Then input job title in table `it_titles`